dougEfresh/blog/consenus-breakdown.md

 ### A consensus breakdown.

 I'm having a discussion with my friend, Dylan, about bitcoin when he links me a video of Nassim's [black paper]().
 I respect Nassim very much and enjoy his book Black Swan.
 But his criticism of bitcoin are misguided.
-I want to purpose an alternative criticism that suits his immense knowledge of maths and statistics.
+I propose an alternative criticism that suits his immense knowledge of maths and statistics.

 ---